How To Import A Song Into The Musiah Appβs Practice Area

 Do you want to master your favorite repertoire using Musiah's advanced practice tools?

-First, find a song you'd love to learn and download it in MusicXML format (the filename should end with .musicxml or .mxl).
+Download a song you'd love to learn in MusicXML format (the filename should end with .musicxml or .mxl).

-Tip: Scroll further down for suggestions on where to find great songs.
+Tip: Scroll down this page for suggestions on where to find great songs in musicxml format.

 How to Use the Musiah Import Wizard